-The debate over proper immigration policies has increased over the past few years.
-It has spawned large political movements in countries across the world.
+The debate over fair immigration policies has increased over the past few years.
+It has spawned large political movements in countries worldwide, and according to Quillette.com, anxiety about immigration is a global issue.

-It’s certainly a topic that many people have opinions on, and it might even impact you directly.
+It’s certainly a topic many people have opinions on, and it might even directly impact you.

 Do you have immigration questions, or are you curious about how immigration in most countries works?